Prince's pop life, song by song, in chronological order.

 Dr. Fink

-Exactly seven weeks later, both the song and Batts’ sequencer made their live debut at First Avenue in downtown Minneapolis.
-Shrouded in darkness after an electrifying version of “Automatic,” Prince introduced the new tune and counted it off; then the newly-christened Revolution sprang to life, sequenced drums and synths thrumming away like a futuristic locomotive.
-The resulting performance is pure contained energy: just two verses, the chorus and lead line, a repeated guitar figure, and a bridge that releases abruptly into the next song, “Baby I’m a Star.”
+Exactly seven weeks later, both the song and the sequencer would make their live debut at First Avenue in downtown Minneapolis.
+Shrouded in darkness after an electrifying version of “Automatic,” Prince introduces the new tune and counts it off; then the band springs to life, sequenced drums and synths thrumming away like a futuristic locomotive.
+The resulting performance is pure contained energy: just two verses, the chorus and lead line, a repeated guitar figure, and a bridge that releases abruptly into “Baby I’m a Star.”

-Then, at last, the coup de grâce: Locking eyes with Apollonia in the crowd, the Kid flirtatiously licks his finger and runs it through his hair, sidesteps across the stage, whirls around in a circle, jumps and touches his toes while still in the air, drops to one knee with his hands in a prayer pose, spins like a top, and drops back down into a splits.
-The camera cuts to a closer shot while he grins directly into the lens, shattering the fourth wall into a million pieces.
-Suddenly, he’s back up on his feet: rapidly shimmying across the stage while he runs his hands up and down his crotch, through his hair, across his tongue, and back to his crotch again.
+Then, at last, the coup de grâce: Locking eyes with Apollonia in the crowd, the Kid flirtatiously licks his finger and runs it through his hair, sidesteps across the stage, whirls around, jumps and touches his toes while still in the air, drops to one knee with his hands in a prayer pose, spins like a top, and drops into a splits.
+The camera cuts to a closer shot while he grins directly into the lens, shattering the fourth wall to pieces.
+Suddenly he’s back on his feet, shimmying across the stage as he runs his hands up and down his crotch, through his hair, across his tongue, and back to his crotch.
 The motion continues until he finally makes it to center stage and turns his back to the viewer; framed in a tight close-up, he shakes his ass while the floodlight in Bobby’s bass drum springs to life.
 One more spin to face the audience, freeze frame… and the movie still isn’t over, because there’s a whole other song’s worth of showboating to go.

-And, much like that other song, the only option for “I Would Die 4 U” after its big-screen debut was to grow even bigger and bolder.
-An extended jam–recorded during tour rehearsals with opening act Sheila E and her backing band on October 25, 1984, and later edited down for the 12″ single–stretches the song to more than 10 times its original length.
+Much like that other song, the only option for “I Would Die 4 U” after its big-screen debut was to grow even bigger and bolder.
+An extended jam version–recorded during tour rehearsals with opening act Sheila E and her backing band on October 25, 1984, and later edited down for the 12″ single–stretches the song to more than 10 times its original length.
 It should feel excessive–and, okay, it kind of is.
 Mostly, though, the sheer boundlessness of the groove causes it to take on the contours of an ecstatic religious experience.

-Unlike the 1983 master, the 1984 jam builds gradually: beginning with Prince’s count-off, followed by a false start, then another count-off.
-Bobby triggers the electric drum pattern, while gang vocals pick up the chant from the end of the movie performance.
-Prince cues Wendy on rhythm guitar; Sheila joins in on percussion, followed by Lisa Coleman with a frenetic keyboard part.
-Eddie M and Miko Weaver drop in on Prince’s command, adding a new saxophone line and another layer of rhythm guitar, respectively.
-Prince cues the chorus, and the wall of sound builds up to a series of timbale solos by Sheila.
-Finally, at just about the point where the original recording would come to its end, Prince calls out, “Song!”, and the expanded Revolution launches into the more familiar arrangement from the album and movie.
+Unlike the master version, the jam builds gradually: beginning with Prince’s count-off, followed by a false start, then another count-off.
+Bobby triggers the electric drum pattern, while gang vocals pick up the chant from the end of the song.
+Prince cues Wendy on rhythm guitar; Sheila joins on percussion, followed by Lisa Coleman with a frenetic keyboard part.
+Eddie M and Miko Weaver drop in at Prince’s command, adding a new sax line and another layer of rhythm guitar, respectively.
+Prince cues the chorus, and the wall of sound builds to a series of timbale solos by Sheila.
+Finally, he calls “Song!” and the expanded Revolution launches into the familiar album arrangement.
 By the time Fink hits his closing glissando, there’s still over 26 minutes left to go.

 The music video for “I Would Die 4 U,” capturing the sole live performance of the extended arrangement at the Capital Centre in Landover, MD.

-Truth be told, the uncut rehearsal version of “I Would Die 4 U” starts to sag around the halfway point, around the time Prince asks Lisa for “summa them spacey chords” and the band meanders into listless jazz-odyssey territory.
-Luckily for listeners with less patience for freeform jazz excursions, the 10-minute 12″ edit cuts an awful lot of fat: preserving the jam’s best moments–most notably the part at 6:46 when Eddie’s euphoric sax solo sends Prince’s vocals soaring further and further into the stratosphere–even as it sacrifices the 30-minute version’s transcendent scope.
+Truth be told, the uncut rehearsal of “I Would Die 4 U” starts to sag around the halfway point, around the time Prince asks Lisa for “summa them spacey chords” and the band meanders into listless jazz-odyssey territory.
+Luckily for less patient listeners, the 10-minute 12″ edit cuts an awful lot of fat: preserving the jam’s best moments–most notably the part at 6:46 when Eddie’s euphoric sax solo sends Prince’s vocals soaring further and further into the stratosphere–even as it sacrifices the 30-minute version’s transcendent scope.

-For those in even more of a hurry, the song’s music video–shot live at Prince and the Revolution’s November 20 performance at the Capital Centre in Landover, Maryland–truncates the extended version to an economical 4:45 (see above).
+For those in even more of a hurry, the song’s music video–shot live on November 20 performance at the Capital Centre in Landover, Maryland–truncates the extended version to an economical 4:45 (see above).
 The video is most notable for capturing the sole live performance of the 1984 arrangement: For the rest of the Purple Rain tour, Prince stuck to a more faithful recreation of the album version–albeit one that retained his revision of the line, “I’m your messiah and you’re the reason why,” to the humbler, “He’s your messiah.”

 The “Specially-Priced 2-Cut Maxi-Single” of “I Would Die 4 U,” featuring an edit of the extended rehearsal version; © Warner Bros.